hexbus/ppebcr-docs/README.md

 - Lower `MHZ` values slow Pico clock speed for stability.
 - `NOPS` and `NOPSW` introduce deliberate read/write delays.
 - Use the memory test tool after adjustments to confirm stability before flashing final PPEB firmware.

+### Return the unit back to regular firmware when done

+- Ensure you flash the regular PPEB firmware back to the unit after completing the memory test.

 ---